MrJCate/USStockMarket/README.md

 # US Stock Market
-For this project I did to analysis of the overall U.S stock market and the current 3 largest companies via Market Cap for the last 10 years.
+For this project I did to analysis of the overall U.S stock market and the current 3 largest companies by Market Cap for the last 10 years.

   - Data was taken from MarketWatch.
   - Indexes included: Dow Jones, Apple, Microsoft and Nvidia